kubernetes/enhancements/keps/sig-testing/2420-reducing-kubernetes-build-maintenance/README.md

 Non-blocking “make build” equivalents to kubernetes/kubernetes “bazel” CI jobs will be introduced (if they don’t already exist).
 When the new jobs provide equivalent signal, they will be moved to blocking, and the old jobs will be retired.

-This is relevant for at least the following jobs:
+This is relevant for at least the following jobs release-blocking and merge-blocking:
  - `pull-kubernetes-bazel-test` (this can be converted to ~ `make test`)
  - `pull-kubernetes-bazel-build` (this largely overlaps with other presubmits, if not for testing ~`bazel build //...` and can  likely be removed)
  - `periodic-bazel-build-<branch>` (this can likely already be removed in favor of `ci-kubernetes-build-<branch>`)